Dock & Marine Electrical

 Underwater dock lights, overhead dock lighting, pathway lighting, and step lighting.
 All fixtures are marine-rated and properly sealed for continuous water exposure.

-Shore Power Installation
+Shore Power Pedestals

 30A and 50A shore power pedestals for keeping boats plugged in at the dock.
 Includes proper metering, GFCI protection, and weatherproof enclosures.